Supporto iBreviary

 Psalm 122

-You have come to Mount Zion, to the city of the living God, heavenly Jerusalem (Hebrews 12:22).
+You have come to Mount Zion, to the city of the living God, the heavenly Jerusalem (Hebrews 12:22).

 I rejoiced when I heard them say: *